Anselmoo/spectrafit/.github/pull_request_template.md

 ---

 - [ ] Does your submission pass tests?
 - [ ] Have you lint your code locally prior to submission?
+Fixed:
+- [ ] This PR is for a new feature, not a bug fix.

 ### Changes to ⚙️ Core-Features: